wolf-adam-eily/rnaseq_for_model_plant/README.md

 <pre style="color: silver; background: black;">
 plot.new()
 par(mfrow=c(1,1))
+##point colors
+point_colors = c("red", "red", "blue", "blue")
-plot(pca[,1],pca[,2], xlab="", ylab="", main="PCA plot for all libraries") points(pca[,1], pca[,2], col="grey", cex=2, pch=16)
+plot(pca[,1],pca[,2], xlab="", ylab="", main="PCA plot for all libraries", xlim=c(-0.2,0.2), ylim=c(-0.2,0.2),col=point_colors)
-text(pca[,1], pca[,1], short_names, col=c("red", "red", "hotpink", "hotpink"))</pre>
+text(pca[,1],pca[,2],pos=2,short_names, col=c("red", "red", "blue", "blue"))</pre>

 <h2 id="Seventh_Point_Header">Topological networking using cytoscape</h2>

 <a href="https://github.com/miriamposner/cytoscape_tutorials">Cytoscape</a> is a desktop program which creates visual topological networks of data.
 The only requirement to create a topological network in Cytospace is to have an "edge list".
 An edge list is a two-column list which comprises two separate types of data.
 Each row of the edge list is a single piece of information (so both columns combine to form a piece of infromation for the row) that Cytospace uses.
+To begin, download and install Cytospace.
 Now, let's go over the two columns of an edge list:

 The two columns of an edge list represent the "sources" and "nodes".
 You may instead think of the two columns representing an object and its group.
 For instance, the edge list: